Rollout IO - Service Terms and Conditions

 (b) to use, reproduce and distribute the Rollout Integration Code solely as embedded within the Customer App(s) for the purpose of providing data from the Customer App(s) to the Rollout Platform.

-2.3 License Restrictions.
-Customer shall have no rights or licenses with respect to the Service or the Rollout Materials except as expressly provided in the Agreement.
-Without limiting the generality of the foregoing, except as expressly provided in the Agreement, Customer may not (a) copy, distribute, rent, sell, lease, lend, sublicense, or transfer the Service or the Rollout Materials; (b) make the Service or Rollout Materials available to any third party; (c) use the Service or the Rollout Materials on a service bureau basis; (d) to the extent valid under applicable law, decompile, reverse engineer, or disassemble the Service or the Rollout Materials; (e) alter or modify the Rollout Integration Code other than as may be reasonably necessary to use the Service for its intended purposes; (f) create derivative works based on the Service or Rollout Materials; or (g) modify, remove, or obscure any copyright, trademark, patent or other notices or legends that appear on the Service or the Rollout Materials or during the use and operation of the Service or the Rollout Materials.
+2.3 Access and use Restrictions.
+Customer shall have no rights with respect to the Service or the Rollout Materials except as expressly provided in the Agreement.
+Without limiting the generality of the foregoing, except as expressly provided in the Agreement, Customer may not (a) copy, distribute, rent, sell, lease, lend, or transfer the Service or the Rollout Materials; (b) make the Service or Rollout Materials available to any third party; (c) use the Service or the Rollout Materials on a service bureau basis; (d) to the extent valid under applicable law, decompile, reverse engineer, or disassemble the Service or the Rollout Materials; (e) alter or modify the Rollout Integration Code other than as may be reasonably necessary to use the Service for its intended purposes; (f) create derivative works based on the Service or Rollout Materials; or (g) modify, remove, or obscure any copyright, trademark, patent or other notices or legends that appear on the Service or the Rollout Materials or during the use and operation of the Service or the Rollout Materials.

 3.1 Data Rights.
 In connection with the operation of the Service, Rollout collects data regarding Customer’s use of the Service (such data, “Customer Data”) and App Users’ use of the Customer App(s) (such data, “App User Data”).
 Customer grants Rollout (and its third party vendor’s subject to confidentiality obligations) the right to use, reproduce and distribute the Customer Data and App User Data in connection with Customer’s use of the Service.
 Customer further grants Rollout the right to use, reproduce and distribute Customer Data and App User Data when it is aggregated with other information and not specifically identifiable to Customer or any App User solely for the purpose of publishing industry reports on various metrics of interest (e.g. crash % rate between iOS and Android and latency issues with particular carriers).